Find out when, where and how to register a death in Rochdale borough.

 - The deceased person’s

-- At the appointment you'll be given a copy of register page.
+- At the appointment you'll be given a copy of the register page.
 Please check it's correct.
-If you find a mistake after it's signed you'll need to apply for a correction and pay a fee.
+If you find a mistake after it's signed, you'll need to apply for a correction and pay a fee.

 - Sign the register page.

-Find out more about what to do after someone dies at GOV.UK
+What to do after someone dies on GOV.UK

 How to get to the Rochdale Register Office

 Rochdale Town Hall has plenty of parking.
 It's a quick walk from the transport interchange and is easy to get to by bus, tram, train or car.

 Notifying organisations of a change in circumstances - Tell us once

 When you register a death we can tell government departments and local authority services about the death through our 'Tell us Once' service.
 The service is free and you can choose which organisations will be told.